 - This Year: Goals/OKRs due this year.

 - Agreements: Agreements are tasks that we agree to meet by the deadline.
 Review all red tasks.
 Simply yes/no — was it hit or not?
-If it is no, do not explain an excuse out-loud.
-Explain in writing, then write a habit on what you can do fundamentally in your life so as to not experience this issue again in the future.
+If not, explain in writing why you did not meet this goal and how you will prevent this from happening in the future.